Overview & Structure

 NZTR is based in Wellington with a full-time staff of 27.
 For a full list of staff contact details, please visit our Contacts page.
-Its offices are in the same building as the New Zealand Racing Board, the TAB, Trackside TV, Radio Trackside and the Greyhound Racing New Zealand.
+Its offices are in the same building as TAB NZ, Trackside TV, and the Greyhound Racing New Zealand.

 Currently NZTR is governed by a Board of six Directors.

 At the NZTR AGM on 15 December 2010, Thoroughbred Racing Clubs throughout New Zealand agreed to support the process of the selection of a new independent Board to run NZTR.
 A Members’ Council was set up and charged with responsibility for all aspects of the appointment of six independent Directors.

 The current Members’ Council comprises Chair Paul Humphries (central region), Geoff Vazey (northern), Nigel Tiley (trainers & jockeys), Eliott Cooper (central), John Thompson (breeders), Jeff McCaull (southern), Howard Clarke (southern), Karyn Fenton-Ellis (northern), and Bernard Hickey (owners).

 A Board of ten Directors, elected on a regional and sector basis, was replaced by six appointed, independent directors.